Travel Guide Panama Dive into the vibrant heart of Central America with our comprehensive guide, unveiling Panama’s hidden gems and top attractions.

 You’ve probably heard of Panama because of the Panama Canal.
 But if you’re unsure exactly where it is on the map, we’ve got you covered!

 Panama is the country on the S-shaped isthmus connecting Central and South America.

 As such a long and narrow country, its Caribbean and Pacific coastlines are only 30 miles (48 km) apart at the narrowest point.
 This only rises to 115 miles (185 km) at the widest point.

-As the base of the Central American subcontinent, Panama is a popular addition to multi-destination trips through the region.
+As the base of the Central American subcontinent, Panama is a popular addition to multi-destination trips.

 Are you thinking of traveling beyond Panama?
 Check out our other Central America Travel Guides.
-These handy resources are packed with useful information to help plan an unforgettable adventure.
+These handy resources contain helpful information to help plan an unforgettable adventure.